thunderk/spacetac/README.md

 In combat, a ship's vitals are represented by the HSP system (Hull-Shield-Power):

-* **Hull** - Amout of damage that a ship can receive before having to shut down all its systems
+* **Hull** - Amount of damage that a ship can sustain before having to engage emergency stasis
 * **Shield** - Amount of damage that the shield equipments may absorb to protect the Hull
 * **Power** - Available action points (some actions require more power than others)

 These values will be changed by various effects (usage of equipments, sustained damage...).

+Once the Hull of a ship is fully damaged (Hull=0), the ship engages its ESP, or Emergency Statis Protocol.
+This protocol activates a statis field that protects the ship for the remaining of the battle, preventing any further damage, but rendering it fully inoperent.
+For battle purpose, the ship is to be considered "dead".

 ### Attributes